Low Histamine Diet Plan

 Many freshly picked herbal teas have histamine lower properties

-The lowest histamine brand I’ve found is Kauai Farmacy.
+The lowest histamine brand we’ve found is Kauai Farmacy.
 Learn about low histamine tea here.

 Keep a Food Diary